StevenRice99/Facial-Expression-Recognition/readme.md

 2. Follow [setup](#setup "Setup") steps.
 3. "model_builder.py" is where you can build your model architecture.
    1. The input is always 1 channel 48x48, and the final output needs to be 7.
-4. In the cloned/downloaded directory, run: **tensorboard --logdir="runs"** or **python -m tensorboard.main --logdir=[PATH_TO_LOGDIR]**
-   1. This will allow you to open TensorBoard in your browser which by default is usually at [http://localhost:6006](http://localhost:6006 "Tensorboard").
-5. Run "main.py" with optional run parameters.
+4. Run "main.py" with optional run parameters.
    1. -n, --name - Name of the model.
 Defaults to "Model".
-   2. -m, --max - Number maximum number of training epochs.
-Defaults to 1000.
-   3. -b, --batch - Training and testing batch size.
+   2. -b, --batch - Training and testing batch size.
 Defaults to 64.
-   4. -e, --early - The number of epochs to stop training early if there is no improvement in accuracy.
-Defaults to 20.
-   5. -l, --load - Load the model with the given name and test it.
+   3. -t, --test - Load and test the model with the given name.
-   6. -s, --standard - Keep training data standard and apply no transformations.
+   4. -a, --augment - Augment training data.
-6. Once done, a folder with the given name can be found in the "Models" folder which contains the following:
+5. Once done, a folder with the given name can be found in the "Models" folder which contains the following:
    1. "Network.pt" which contains the best weights and bias saved which can be loaded for inference.
    2. "Graph.png" which displays the network architecture.
    3. "Details.txt" which contains an overview of the model.
    4. "Training.csv" which contains the loss and accuracy values for each training epoch.
-7. TensorBoard data will be saved in the "runs" folder.

 # Limitations